The-Lone-Druid/kharcha/wiki/features/accounts.md

 ### Deleting an Account

-**⚠️ Warning:** You can only delete an account if it has no transactions.
+**⚠️ Important:** You can only delete an account if it has **zero associated transactions**.
+This is a safety measure to prevent accidental loss of your financial history.
+If an account has transactions, you should **Archive** it instead.

 To delete: